vasgaowei/pytorch_MELM/README.md

 # pytorch_MLEM

-This is the pytorch implementation for the paper《Min-Entropy Latent Model for Weakly Supervised Object Detection》,which is a accepted paper in [CVPR2018](http://openaccess.thecvf.com/content_cvpr_2018/papers/Wan_Min-Entropy_Latent_Model_CVPR_2018_paper.pdf) and [TPAMI](https://ieeexplore.ieee.org/document/8640243).
+This is a simplified version of MELM with context in pytorch for the paper《Min-Entropy Latent Model for Weakly Supervised Object Detection》,which is a accepted paper in [CVPR2018](http://openaccess.thecvf.com/content_cvpr_2018/papers/Wan_Min-Entropy_Latent_Model_CVPR_2018_paper.pdf) and [TPAMI](https://ieeexplore.ieee.org/document/8640243).

 This implementation is based on [Winfrand's](https://github.com/Winfrand/MELM) which is the official version based on torch7 and lua.
 This implementation is also based on ruotianluo's [pytorch-faster-rcnn](https://github.com/ruotianluo/pytorch-faster-rcnn).